kleinmann-orm/kleinmann-orm/examples/starlette/README.rst

-Tortoise-ORM Starlette example
+Kleinmann-ORM Starlette example
 ==========================

-We have a lightweight integration util ``tortoise.contrib.starlette`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``kleinmann.contrib.starlette`` which has a single function ``register_kleinmann`` which sets up Kleinmann-ORM on startup and cleans up on teardown.

 Usage
 -----